-INSIGHT enables you to enter material analyses as recipes as a first step to inserting them into the materials database.
-Imposing an LOI and understanding how to set unity and its connection for formula weight are important concepts.
+INSIGHT enables you to enter material analyses as recipes.
+This is a first step to inserting them into the materials database.
+Imposing an LOI and understanding how to set unity, and its connection with formula weight are important concepts.

 Sometimes the relationship between the way INSIGHT calculates the formula of certain materials and the way it stores them in the materials table can be puzzling.
 This is especially true with clays.
 It is important to understand this because the best way to enter materials into INSIGHTs materials database is by first entering their chemistry as a recipe.